EndlessCodeGroup/BukkitGradle/README.md

        onlineMode = false
        // Path to deploy server (relative)
        dir = "server"
-       // Debug mode (listen 5005 port, if you use running from IDEA this option be ignored) debug = true
+       // Debug mode (listen 5005 port, if you use running from IDEA this option will be ignored) debug = true
        // Set server encoding (flag -Dfile.encoding)
        encoding = "UTF-8"